Stefy73/CLIUniApp/README.md

     -Groups students by grade (HD, D, C, P, F) -Displays grouped output in the format matching the sample I/O with indentation and color -Partition Students into Pass/Fail (p):
-    -Calculates each student’s average subject mark using calculate_average() -Categorizes students into "PASS" (average ≥ 50) and "FAIL" lists -Prints both lists with student details and grades -Remove Student by ID (r):
+    -Calculates each student’s average subject mark by using calculate_average() -Categorizes students into "PASS" (average ≥ 50) and "FAIL" lists -Prints both lists with student details and grades -Remove Student by ID (r):